MBoegers/vscode-moderne/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Continuous Integration](https://github.com/MBoegers/vscode-moderne/actions/workflows/ci.yml/badge.svg)](https://github.com/MBoegers/vscode-moderne/actions/workflows/ci.yml)

+> [!WARNING]
+> This extention is a spec driven purly vibe coded experiment and not meant for productive use.
+There will be no support nor further development.

 A community-developed Visual Studio Code extension for [Moderne](https://moderne.io) that integrates with the Moderne CLI to streamline OpenRewrite recipe development and testing.

 > **Note**: This is an unofficial, community-maintained extension and is not officially endorsed or supported by Moderne Inc.